inconvergent/differential-mesh-3d/README.md

 Differential Mesh is an extension of the Hyphae (https://github.com/inconvergent/hyphae) algorithm.
 I started working on it with the intention of mimicking the growth of (certain types of) lichen.

-The results, to me, are equal parts crystal-like and biological.
+This three dimensional extension is something else entirely ...

 ## Prerequisites